Igifigi/igifigi/README.md

 - Wrocławskie Walentynki (online dating app for high school students)
 - Zorza (informational website for schools with an advanced timetable interface) - contrib
 - SIO2 (platform for carrying out algorithmic contests) - contrib
+- ŚWIDER3000 (application that manages the logistics of balloon delivery at programming contests)
+- EBOARD (simple web app to speed up the operation of the board of the PWD Events LLC)
 - ProtonApp (desktop app for calculating sport points at 3rd HS)
 - cda reloader and downloader (simple chrome extensions to speed up downloading videos from cda)